-Timely and accurate information provided by Maine CDC may offer an early warning of increased risk of EEE, JCV, and WNV virus infection of humans, non-human mammals, and local mosquito populations.
+Timely and accurate information provided by Maine CDC may offer an early warning of increased risk of EEE, JCV, and WNV infection of humans, non-human mammals, birds, and local mosquito populations.
 Based on surveillance information, actions to reduce disease transmission can be implemented early when the impact can be lessened.
-Maine CDC works cooperatively with other state agencies, federal agencies, local communities, and selected interest groups to identify and support the use of risk reduction and disease prevention methods that are specific to the cause of the diseases, use the least intrusive and most appropriate prevention methods, and support planning and practices that minimize the use of pesticides.
+Maine CDC works cooperatively with other state agencies, federal agencies, local communities, and selected interest groups to identify and support the use of risk reduction, disease prevention and integrated pest management methods that are specific to the cause of the diseases, use the least intrusive and most appropriate prevention methods, and support planning and practices that minimize the use of pesticides.